 - Solve word problems using multiplication, fractions or mixed numbers.

-- Practice rounding decimals.
-You can do this with dollars and change or the price of objects listed in a circular.
+- Practice rounding decimals with dollars and change, or with the prices of objects listed in advertisements.

 - Discuss positive and negative numbers in terms of credits and debits using a bank account or a bill.

 - Discuss the volume of objects around your home, such as a water bottle, a box or a container.